lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 [RFC8554] defines the encoding of an HSS public key using the `hss_public_key` structure.
 See [SP800208] and [RFC8554] for more information on the contents and format of an HSS public key.
-Note that the single-tree signature scheme LMS is instantiated as HSS with number of levels being equal to 1.
+Note that the Leighton-Micali Signature (LMS) single-tree signature scheme is instantiated as HSS with number of levels being equal to 1.

 ##  XMSS Public Keys